mbeckh/llamalog/README.md

 |spdlog|bdfc7d2a5a4ad9cc1cebe1feb7e6fcc703840d71|
 |msvc-common|12bcbf336e284294498298b0e7214d9ae28b58aa|

 The following tables show the average of three runs for each logger at each setting.
 Lower numbers are always better.
-Precentiles, worst and average duration for a logger call are given in microseconds.
+Percentiles, worst and average duration for a logger call are given in microseconds.
 The total duration, which also includes writing all data to the log file, is stated as seconds.

 ### 1 Thread - 1,000,000 Messages
 llamalog is slightly faster than NanoLog when logging and more than twice as fast when writing which can be accounted to replacing the C++ stream API with native Windows `WriteFile` calls.